 We took a small detour to see the community of Gitanyow where they have one of the

 At milepost 97, we turned off to take the Sewart-Hyder Road where we drove throught the Coastal Mountain Range.
-We stopped to take pictures ofhanging glaciers.
-We aren't sure which are the glaciers, but the sign said they were there.
+We stopped to take pictures of

 customs house years ago.
 On the border at Eagle Point is the stone storehouse built by Capt DD Gaillart of the US Army Corps of Engineers in 1896.
 This is the oldest masonry building in Alaska.